7RU7H/Archive/Security-Disciplines/Digital-Forensics/Linux-Forensics/Linux-Forensics.md

 # Linux Forensics

+Consider Objectives:
+- What is weird for the situation?
+	- Anything (including system-related processes) running in `/tmp`, `/var/tmp` or `/dev/shm`
+	- Strange child-parent processes or Orphan processes
+	- Strange network connection from a process
+	- Strange cronjobs
+- Identifying and patching the vulnerabilities
+- Minimizing the usage of unwanted services
+- Check the interfaces where the user interacts
+- Minimizing the publically exposed services, applications, ports, etc

+- Logs
+- Network Traffic
+- Processes and Services
+- Filesystem and processes integrity

+#### Before Investigating...

 Mitigate security risk by using mounted file system containing essential library files, binaries, etc and exporting `PATH` variables to prevent inadvertently executing malicious code or compromised utilities on system.
 ```bash
 export PATH=/mnt/usb/bin:/mnt/usb/sbin